pudly/schmopera-hugo/content/articles/blos-threepenny-opera-a-misanthropic-delight.md

 lastmod = "2018-03-24T20:59:00-04:00"
 people = ["Kelly Kaduce","Daniel Belcher"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1521937792283/sq---BLO2018_3PO2.jpg.jpg"
-publishDate = "2018-03-24T20:31:00-04:00"
-short_description = "And then Kelly Kaduce came onstage: when her Polly Peachum walked on in an unglamorous wedding dress and unkempt black hair playing a sarcastic, monotone version of the typical operatic ingenue her character is written as, it became clear exactly what the work was setting out to do." slug = "blos-threepenny-opera-a-misanthropic-delight"
+primary_image_credit = "Kelly Kaduce as Polly Peachum sings the iconic “Pirate Jenny” in the Boston Lyric Opera’s production of Weill and Brecht’s THE THREEPENNY OPERA, running March 16-25 at the Huntington Avenue Theatre.
+BLO.org.
+Photo: Liza Voll Photography." publishDate = "2018-03-24T20:31:00-04:00" short_description = "And then Kelly Kaduce came onstage: when her Polly Peachum walked on in an unglamorous wedding dress and unkempt black hair playing a sarcastic, monotone version of the typical operatic ingenue her character is written as, it became clear exactly what the work was setting out to do." slug = "blos-threepenny-opera-a-misanthropic-delight"